 So, Is Invisalign Worth It?

 These complications are few and far between, but there is a chance of them occurring with Invisalign braces.
 The dentist will always seek to determine the state of your oral health before wearing Invisalign to determine if complications with Invisalign are likely to occur.
 Although, it is also important to be aware that these complications could occur at any time.
 This shouldn’t necessarily put you off Invisalign treatment, as the benefits outweigh these complications.
-Consult your dentist for further information.
+Consult our dentist Ashfield team for further information.

 Are you considering Invisalign treatment to straighten your teeth?
 Are you in two minds whether to choose Invisalign or traditional braces?
 Ashfield Family Dental are more than ready to welcome you to deliver the straight smile you’ve always wanted.
 Check-in with us today!